lucasDUM/Pi_Puck-ROS2-Code-Examples/README.md

 I then compared my generated map to this map to produce some statstics.
 I also measured the odometry to use as a comparasion.
 See mt undergraduate dissertstaion to look at the graphs.

-#### Subscribed Topics
+**Subscribed Topics**
  - The map (Topic name is defined by the ```~map_topic``` parameter) ([nav_msgs/OccupancyGrid](http://docs.ros.org/api/nav_msgs/html/msg/OccupancyGrid.html))
  - The odometry (Topic name is defined by the ```~odom_topic``` parameter) ([nav_msgs/Odometry](https://github.com/ros2/common_interfaces/blob/master/nav_msgs/msg/Odometry.msg))

+My topic names are arbitray and won't be correct, so you need to either change the names or create a parameter to allow name changing on the fly.

-See this [paper](https://www.mdpi.com/2218-6581/6/3/21) by Z. Yan et al for an indeapth discussion of data collection methods.
+**See** this [paper](https://www.mdpi.com/2218-6581/6/3/21) by Z. Yan et al for an indeapth discussion of data collection methods.
 ## Links to good tutorial and code bases

 - [Occupancy Grid Mapping with Webots and ROS2](https://towardsdatascience.com/occupancy-grid-mapping-with-webots-and-ros2-a6162a644fab)